gdmn/bkp-restic/README.md

 It means, that they can be read only once.
 The last step is execution of the main script on the remote host, which performs backup.

+If the host has different location of restic main executable, not available in the `PATH`, it can be overriden (e.g. in the host specific configuration file):

+	export RESTIC_EXE="/opt/bin/restic"

+If the host does not have or need to use `sudo`, it also can be overriden:

+	export SUDO_RESTIC_EXE="/opt/bin/restic"

 # Configuration